amichu22/RCourseLab6/RCourseLab6/vignettes/lab_report_knapsack.md

 ##       0       0       0
 ```

 **As compared to dynamic and brute force algorithm the greedy calculates the result with a minimum amount of time.
-The complexity is considarbly less than the other two.**
+The complexity is considerably less than the other mentioned algorithms.**

-When the n=1000000 and weight= 3500,
+When the n=1000000 and weight= 3500,<br />
+**Question :** How much time does it takes to run the algorithm for n = 1000000 objects?

 ```r
 greedy_knapsack_1000000<-system.time(greedy_knapsack(x = knapsack_objects[1:1000000,], W = 3500))